sanger-tol/hifi-trimmer/README.md

 excluded.
 The tool also includes a command to filter the reads to disk using the produced BED file.

+Although there is no explicit option to set the number of threads, both the polars backend for BLAST file processing and the bgzip backend for writing filtered FASTA files are able to use additional CPUs available to increase processing and compression speed.

 ## Installation

 ```